rch1025/Novel-writer-classification/README.md

 # Novel-writer-classification
-It contains the preparation process, results, and learning about NLP of Daycon's novel writer classification competition.
+It contains the preparation process, results, and learning about NLP of Dacon's novel writer classification competition.